Being a parent is one of the most difficult jobs in the world.

 If you focus on the future well-being, stability and happiness of your children first, the results of mediation will be better in the long run.

-Contact a Fresno, California Divorce Mediation Lawyer Today
+Contact a Fresno and San Diego, California Divorce Mediation Lawyer Today

 If you’ve decided to get a divorce and are worried about how it will affect your children’s future, we understand your frustration.